ProfessorBienz/OSHomework/README.md

 - git submodule init
 - git submodule update --remote

+#### STOP!
+You need to complete Parts 2 and 3 before the completing steps 1.d, 1.e, and 1.f.

 ### 1.d) Push Changes
 After finished Parts 2 and 3, you will need to push all changes to your GitHub repository.
 This can be done with the following commands:
 - git status : will show which files have been changed or added